11th annual Tarawera Ultramarathon | Rotorua New Zealand

 - Do not queue up for registration before it opens if you can avoid it.

 - Remember to pick up safety pins at the registration desk.

 - Your timing chip is on the back of your race number.

 - Do not bend or break your race number and make sure it is visible and facing forward on race day.

 - Safety information is printed on the back of your race number.

 - All drop bags and headlamps must be labelled (we provide pre-printed labels for you and your supporters).

-- You can change your distance at race registration on Friday.
+- You can change your distance at race registration.
 A $30 admin fee will apply.

-- All 87 and 102km ultrarunners must be weighed before they can register, therefore no one can register on their behalf.
+- All 87 and 102km runners must be weighed before they can register, therefore no one can register on their behalf.

-- If we request compulsory gear – we will inspect EVERY runner at a checkpoint.
+- If we require compulsory gear – we will inspect EVERY runner at a checkpoint.

 - Be a safe, courteous and patient crew member / supporter at all times.
 Do not speed.

-- The free shuttle from the Rotoiti Rugby clubrooms will take spectators and crew to Okataina.
+- The free shuttle from the Rotoiti Rugby clubrooms will take relay runners and spectators to Okataina.

-- Pick up your drop bags from Kawerau by showing your race number or handing in the tab that shows your runner’s number.
+- Pick up your drop bags from the finish-line by showing your race number or handing in the tab that shows your runner’s number.

 - Be safe and look after each other at all times.

 - An optional shuttle bus will take spectators and crew in the Tarawera Forest.
 This shuttle will stop at Fisherman’s Bridge, the top of Titoki Road and The Outlet.
 Each spectator bus returns to Kawerau.